 Innovative ideas are ground-breaking, far-reaching, significant changes to business processes that serve the purpose of improving the organization in wide swaths.
 Because they are generally more impactful, innovations are typically more difficult to implement; they require more analysis before they can get approval from leadership, which creates a greater barrier to implementation.

-These barriers mean that fewer innovations are implemented typically, though their significant impacts make them a valuable aspect of business improvement.
+These barriers mean that fewer innovations are implemented typically, though their significant impacts make them a valuable aspect of business process improvement.
 Innovations are usually part of a top-down approach to improvement, with ideas passed down from leadership to be planned and implemented by lower-level staff.

 Improvement: Create better signage in a hospital emergency room showing where restaurant and washroom facilities are located.